 Fred Patten is a long-time and respected member of SF and anime fandom: see his Fan Gallery bio, his Furry Writer's Guild bio, and also his biographical listing on Wikipedia.
 Now retired, he is still a moving force behind the Anthropomorphic Literature and Arts Association (ALAA) which is responsible for the yearly Recommended Anthropomorphics List and the Annual Anthropomorphic Literature and Arts Awards aka the Ursa Majors.
-See also his recent interview in Otaku In A Bottle, and the article,"The Original Anime Fanboy" on Crazed Fanboy.
+See also his recent interview in Otaku In A Bottle, the article,"The Original Anime Fanboy" on Crazed Fanboy, and the Fred Patten archive on File 770.

 Fred had a brain stem stroke on March 12, 2005, which left his right hand/arm and right leg paralyzed and impaired his sense of pain on that side.
 He did not have medical insurance.
 Now that he is past 70, he is on Medicare and Medical.